vivek-v-rao/Delta-Hedging-with-Bands/README.md

 # Delta-Hedging-with-Bands
 Delta hedging of stock options with bands.
-Sample results:
+In the sample results below you can see that a delta hedging threshold of 0.02 works better than no threshold, especially for frequent rebalancing.

 ```
 Option Parameters: